x86 - There is a signature for a specific ABI in an ELF or binary file? -

 There are several indicators that may exist in ELF files.

-1. Used to mark the EI_OSABI area
+- Used to mark the

-3. The code of "branding" is used in the reserved part of the e_indent area (beginning 8th byte).
+The code of "branding" is used in the reserved part of thee_indentarea (beginning 8th byte). - For ARM files, you have the information in the

-6. The .note section can contain additional information that can point to the use of ABI.
+.notesection can contain additional information that can point to the use of ABI.

 In most cases, readelf will display the required information, although you will see some switches (like -A to .arm.
 Attributes section to display).
 I do not think there is anything to parse the .note.Abi-tag section so that you may have to do this manually.